Dear Prospective Applicant:

 The City of Davis is requesting proposals for services and projects qualifying under the following program(s):

 The City of Davis is an entitlement city in the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG) Program.
-Since its initial participation in the CDBG Program, over $22 million has been awarded to the city.
+Since its initial participation in the CDBG Program, over $23 million has been awarded to the City.
 The grant funds have assisted very-low, low, and moderate-income persons/households by providing much needed services, housing and facilities.
-The City Council, Social Services Commission, and staff review all requests for funding of CDBG projects during the city's annual "Proposal Review" cycle.
+The City Council, Social Services Commission, and staff review all requests for funding of CDBG projects during the City's annual "Proposal Review" cycle.

 Social Services Commission: Recommendation of Critical Needs List

 - December 16, 2014

 City Council public hearing - Final Approval of Critical Needs List and Request for Proposals (RFP) Schedule

 Request for Proposals released

 Proposals must be received by the City Clerk no later that 5:00 p.m.
 (Postmark will not be accepted)